Social Security Optimization

 2. Coordinated Social Security Timing

-We aligned their Social Security claiming strategy with the Roth conversion plan so that:
+The Social Security claiming strategy gets aligned with the Roth conversion plan so that:

 • Future provisional income would stay lower